NotoriousBIT/arch-install-script/README.md

 >**NOTE**
 Follow the instructions

+## Step 6: Switch to the newly created user

-## Step 6: Download the last script and run it to install the environment
+## Step 7: Download the last script and run it to install the environment
 `$ curl https://bit.ly/2P4Mg7D -L -o install_environment.sh` <br>
 `$ sh install_environment.sh`